mutur4/ctf-writeups/0x41414141 CTF/Moving Signals/solution.md

 ## Exploit Overview

 Following the challenge's description `Moving Signals` we conclude that the challenge can be exploited via `srop` technique.This technique can work under the following conditions.
+Read more [here](https://amriunix.com/post/sigreturn-oriented-programming-srop/)
   > Buffer overflow to overwrite the stack return address

   >`syscall` and `rax` gadgets that can be used to call sigreturn syscall.